nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

     when you try to access a method or attribute that may not exist.
 Forcing you to write implementations for specific types is a requirement for this.
 You can be much more sure of your Go code when it compiles.
 There are more chances to make mistakes, but more help in catching them.
+Python linters can get some of this functionality, but because of the language's dynamicity, it's not foolproof like Go is.
 - __Error Handling__: Python has exceptions, whereas Go propagates errors by returning
     tuples: `value, error` from functions wherever something may go wrong.
 I personally prefer Python's exceptions, because it lets you catch errors at any point in the call stack as opposed to manually forcing you to pass them back up over and over again.
-This again results in brevity and code that isn't littered with `if err != nil`s, though you do need to be aware of what possible exceptions can be thrown by a function and all of its internal calls.
-Good docstrings and tests can help a lot here, which you should be writing anyways.
+This again results in brevity and code that isn't littered with `if err != nil`s, though you do need to be aware of what possible exceptions can be thrown by a function and all(!) of its internal calls (using `except Exception:` is a bad-practice workaround for this).
+Good docstrings and tests can help a lot here, which you should be writing in either language.
 - __Optional Arguments__: Go has none, Python makes extensive use of them.
 A seemingly small feature, but found it was something I really missed, mainly for how much easier refactoring is if you can just throw a `kwarg` onto whatever function needs